patrimart/try-func/readme.md

 ========
 A functional-style Node.js library with improved error handling, flattened asyncronous handling and parallel processing.

+**This library is under development and very unstable.
+Do not use.**

 - Supports Node >= 4.3
 - Languages JavaScript and TypeScript
 - Does not support the browser